Filing an Uncontested Divorce in Rhode Island

 Would you like more information about filing an uncontested divorce?
 Call McIntyre Tate LLP today by dialing (401) 351-7700.

 “The Easy Route”

 Uncontested divorces may seem like an easy route to take for your dissolving your marriage, and in many cases they can be, but they do require that you and your spouse work together to come to a mutually-beneficial and fair agreement that protects both of your best interests equally.
 If you and your spouse cannot work together well, this may not be the best option for you.
 A skilled Rhode Island divorce attorney from our firm may be able to assist you with this determination and the negotiation processes in order to help you reach the best possible outcome.

 Experienced Divorce Representation

-At McIntyre Tate LLP, we have over 150 years of combined experience providing our legal knowledge to clients.
+At McIntyre Tate LLP, we have over 150 years of combined experience providing our legal knowledge on divorce and family law to clients in Rhode Island.
 We understand that no two cases are ever exactly the same and we strive to provide each client with an individualized experience that not only looks out for their best interests, but helps alleviate stress caused by the uncertainty of what’s ahead.